equinor/ert/docs/rst/manual/keywords/index.rst

 		Footer line1
 		Footer line2

-	When enkf is running the string Magic123 is replaced with parameter values, and the resulting file will look like this:
+	When ERT is running the string Magic123 is replaced with parameter values, and the resulting file will look like this:

 	::